infinilabs/coco-app/docs/content.en/docs/release-notes/_index.md

 - fix: switch server assistant and session unchanged #540
 - fix: history list height #550
 - fix: secondary page cannot be searched #551
+- fix: the scroll button is not displayed by default #552

 ### ✈️ Improvements